 U.S. Sen. Tim Scott (R-SC) announced that he was running for the 2024 Republican presidential nomination against the party’s frontrunner former President Donald Trump on May 22, 2023.
 He dropped out of the race on November 12.

 As far as marijuana policy goes, Scott’s record is thin.
 During his time in the House, he voted against an amendment on protecting state medical cannabis programs.
 But overall, his drug platform has mostly focused on what he views as the nexus between border policies and opioid trafficking.

-The senator serves as the Republican ranking member of the Senate Banking Committee, which held a hearing where he weighed in on a bipartisan bill to protect financial institutions that work with state-legal cannabis businesses.
-And he said that, overall, he continues to have “concerns” about legalization efforts.
+The senator serves as the Republican ranking member of the Senate Banking Committee, which held a markup of a bipartisan bill to protect financial institutions that work with state-legal cannabis businesses in September 2023.
+He was among the minority who voted “no” on the legislation, though he was not present and recorded his vote by proxy.
+He’s also said that, overall, he continues to have “concerns” about legalization efforts.

 Generally speaking, his position on marijuana reform has been relatively muted, rather than vocally hostile.
 Other candidates vying for the party’s presidential nomination—like former Arkansas Gov. Asa Hutchinson (R), former South Carolina Gov. Nikki Haley (R) and Trump—have more established records on the issue.

 Here’s where Republican presidential candidate Tim Scott stands on marijuana:

 One of the most telling legislative actions on cannabis policy that Scott has taken happened during his time in the House, when he voted against a 2012 spending bill amendment to protect state medical cannabis programs from federal interference.

 Since joining the Senate in 2013, he hasn’t had many opportunities to cast votes on marijuana reform proposals—and he hasn’t proactively sought to sponsor or cosponsor any such legislation.